samyuii/Face-Detection-using-OpenCV-and--haarcascade/README.md

-# Face Detection and Recognition using OpenCV and Haar Cascade Classifier - Blog Link[https://www.samyakinfo.tech/blog/face-recognition-system-using-computer-vision]
+# Face Detection and Recognition using OpenCV and Haar Cascade Classifier - [Read Blog here][https://www.samyakinfo.tech/blog/face-recognition-system-using-computer-vision]

 This project demonstrates face detection and recognition using OpenCV, a popular computer vision library.
 It allows you to collect face samples, train a face recognition model, and recognize faces in real-time using a webcam.